 MédiaMed Technologies is a major Canadian provider of business intelligence solutions and consulting services for healthcare institutions in Canada.

-A team led by Lily Germain (business law) and seconded by Nicola Di Iorio and Charles Wagner (labour and employment law) and paralegal Catherine Vaillancourt represented the purchaser, Avant-Garde Sécurité Inc., in its acquisition of all the shares of Consultants S.P.I.
+Represented the purchaser, Avant-Garde Sécurité Inc., in its acquisition of all the shares of Consultants S.P.I.
 Inc.

 Maxime Lemieux and Judith Martin-Trudeau represented Rodocanachi Capital Inc., a capital pool company listed on TSX Venture Exchange, in its qualifying transaction by way of three-cornered amalgamation with AlliancePharma Inc., a Quebec-based health industry personal placement company.